emenems/mGlobe/USER_MANUAL/mGlobe_user_guide.md

         * Do not use this option if you split the computation into several periods/files as the mean value changes in time.
 -   *Threshold (deg)*: set the threshold between the local and the global zone expressed in the spherical distance (degrees, min. = 0.05, max = 1.00 deg).
 This value is than applied to the  re-interpolated mass grid and not the grid in the original  resolution.
+* *SHP (optional)*: select land shapefile (SHP) for high(er)-resolution land/ocean identification.
+SHP files as provided by [Natural Earth](http://www.naturalearthdata.com/downloads/) are supported.
+    * Shapefile will be applied only to local grid cells, i.e. up to max.
+1.1 degrees from point of computation.
+Remaining cells (or all cells if SHP not selected) will be identified using `mGlobe_DATA_OceanGrid.mat` grid.
+This file can by created using the  `EXAMPLES\Scripts\create_ocean_grid.m` script.
+    * It is ineffective to load files with resolution higher than 1:50 m (due to the resolution of the computation grid)

 #### Example: Compute the GHE (GLDAS/NOAH10)
 This example shows how to compute a global hydrological effect for Vienna (2012) using the GLDAS/NOAH10 model (assuming the GLDAS/NOAH10 model has been downloaded).